 Use Category of development assessment nt and Requirements for accepted development and assessment benchmarks

 Substation Accepted development

 All Nil

 Utility installation Accepted development

 If not involving: a) The construction or use of any building or other structure having a floor area greater than 30m2 or a height greater than 4.5m; or b) The use of land greater than 800m2 in area.
 Nil

 Code assessment

 If not accepted development Rural residential zone code Parking & access code Works, services & infrastructure code

 Impact assessment

-• ning scheme
+1 - ny other use not listed in this table.
+The plan ny other undefined use. ning scheme